 If you see the acronym SEO and don’t know what it means, you have some serious problems that need to be addressed.
 SEO is about making your website easier to find via search engines and that’s key because most people who visit your website for the first time will get there through Google.
 Without the right SEO measures in place, your rank will fall and other websites will get the visitors you should be getting.

 The speed of your website matters because a fast website with decent response times is now what everyone expects when they interact with companies online.
 It’s not something that’s forgivable or permissible for most of your target customers.
 With busy lives and the impatience that the internet inevitable breeds, you’ll be left behind if your website is too slow.
-Go to WebsiteBuilders.com if you want to start afresh and create a fast website.
-It’s one of those things that customers will really notice and respond to.
+If you want to start afresh and create a fast website, you really should do it, because It’s one of those things that customers will really notice and respond to.

 The people who visit your website should be able to find what it is they’re looking for right away without any frustrations or wasted time.
 It’s known that visitors simply go out the way they came in if they can’t find what they’re looking for on a website right away.
 Clearly labelled categories and strong calls to action will help people get straight to the point and that could be the catalyst for clinching sales on your website.